Teaching English in Taiwan

 Can I apply even though I haven't yet received my diploma?

-Yes!
-But you will need to receive your diploma before you arrive in Taiwan.
+Yes, but you must have your degree in hand before you arrive in Taiwan.
 If you have not received your diploma, please get a copy of your transcripts from your University.
 Then contact your University to find out when you will receive your actual degree.
-Please note that if your diploma is issued in any other language other than English, you will need to have it translated and authenticated.

 I can come to Taiwan immediately.
 How soon can I arrive?